dirvine/data_chain/docs/0029-data-blocks.md

 # Further work

-The current implementation of `DataChains` is secure, but can be made extremely more efficient over time.
+The current implementation of [DataChain]s is secure, but can be made extremely more efficient over time.
 Merkle tree's, checkpoints and more such as use an xored checkpoint that contains not only a signed checkpoint, but a checkpoint that can evaluate when all contained blocks are available by xoring back to all zero's.
 This RFC does not attempt to include any such efficient mechanism,